CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Canonicalness

-Now consider $rt_c$ ($= rt_{c_{j+1}}$).
-Let $R$ be the (not necessarily contiguous) sub-sequence of $rt_c$ whose values are strictly greater than $n$.
-Let $m$ be the size of $R$.
-Then $R$ must be exactly the sequence $[n+1, n+2, \ldots, n+m]$. \end{enumerate} \item While a proto-CFLOBDD may be used as a substructure more than once (i.e., a proto-CFLOBDD may be {\em pointed to\/} multiple times), a proto-CFLOBDD never contains two separate {\em instances\/} of equal proto-CFLOBDDs.\footnote{ Equality on proto-CFLOBDDs is defined inductively on their hierarchical structure in the obvious manner.
-However, it is important to note, that, in an attempt to reduce clutter, our diagrams often show multiple instances of the two kinds of level-0 groupings; in fact, a CFLOBDD can contain at most one copy of each. } \item For every pair of $B$-connections $c$ and $c'$ of grouping $g_i$, with associated return tuples $rt_c$ and $rt_{c'}$, if $c$ and $c'$ lead to level $i-1$ proto-CFLOBDDs, say $p_{i-1}$ and $p'_{i-1}$, such that $p_{i-1} = p'_{i-1}$, then the associated return tuples must be different (i.e., $rt_c \neq rt_{c'}$). \end{enumerate}
+To reduce clutter, our diagrams often show multiple instances of the two kinds of level-0 groupings; in fact, a CFLOBDD can contain at most one copy of each. } \item For every pair of $B$-connections $c$ and $c'$ of grouping $g_i$, with associated return tuples $rt_c$ and $rt_{c'}$, if $c$ and $c'$ lead to level $i-1$ proto-CFLOBDDs, say $p_{i-1}$ and $p'_{i-1}$, such that $p_{i-1} = p'_{i-1}$, then the associated return tuples must be different (i.e., $rt_c \neq rt_{c'}$). \end{enumerate}

 A \emph{CFLOBDD} at level $k$ is a mock-CFLOBDD at level $k$ for which \begin{enumerate}[resume] \item The grouping at level $k$ heads a proto-CFLOBDD. \item The value tuple associated with the grouping at level $k$ maps each exit vertex to a \emph{distinct} value. \end{enumerate} \end{definition}